 - 2.1 A measured volume of sample, approximately 1 L, is extracted with methylene chloride using a separatory funnel.
 The methylene chloride extract is dried and exchanged to hexane during concentration to a volume of 10 mL or less.
-The extract is separated by gas chromatography and the phthalate esters are then measured with an electron capture detector. - 2.2 Analysis for phthalates is especially complicated by their ubiquitous occurrence in the environment.
-The method provides Florisil and alumina column cleanup procedures to aid in the elimination of interferences that may be encountered.
+The extract is separated by gas chromatography and the parameters are then measured with an electron capture detector.2 - 2.2 The method provides a Florisil column cleanup procedure to aid in the elimination of interferences that may be encountered.